Facts About Massachusetts Bicycle Laws

 Do cyclists need Massachusetts auto insurance to ride a bicycle?

 What should I do if I am injured while riding my bike in Massachusetts?

 If you are injured in a bicycle accident, the most important thing to do is to obtain immediate medical care.
-You should then seek legal advice.
+You may then need to seek legal advice.

 For help, contact Breakstone, White & Gluck today for a free legal consultation at 800-379-1244 or 617-723-7676 or use our contact form.